Neil-Ipsen/project-checkmate/README.md

 ## Support

-For support or to contact the developers, [email us] (reallynotawalrus@gmail.com)
+For support or to contact the developers, [email us](reallynotawalrus@gmail.com)

 ## Development team

-Project Checkmate is developed solely by [Neil Ipsen] (https://www.github.com/Neil-Ipsen).
+Project Checkmate is developed solely by [Neil Ipsen](https://www.github.com/Neil-Ipsen).